yamatt/blog/content/blog/assessing-security-practices-of-3rd-party-projects.md

 One thing is to (recognise that Zoom fixed a lot)[https://www.theregister.com/2020/04/03/zoom_security_improvements/], if not all, the issues that the security researchers were making a fuss over.
 Usually within days or weeks.

-Shouldn't we (trust GitHub less)[https://www.zdnet.com/article/google-to-github-times-up-this-unfixed-high-severity-security-bug-affects-developers/] for having a long standing issue it's failed to fix?
+Shouldn't we (trust GitHub less)[https://www.zdnet.com/article/google-to-github-times-up-this-unfixed-high-severity-security-bug-affects-developers/] for having a long standing issue it's been unable or unwilling to fix?

 What I'm proposing is we measure good security practice from 3rd parties upon how quickly and responsibly vulnerabilities are announced and fixed.